IKEA’s Wedding Registry Is Just Another Excuse to Shop There

 We may earn revenue from the products available on this page and participate in affiliate programs.

-Enter IKEA.
-Thanks to the Swedish retailer’s low prices and enduring collections, you can register freely without having to overthink each and every piece.
-Plus, you can probably furnish an entire room for the same price as a fancy set of silverware.
+Thanks to the Swedish retailer’s low prices and enduring collections, you can make a wish list without having to overthink each and every piece.
+Plus you can probably furnish an entire room for the same price as a fancy set of silverware from somewhere else.

-To help you get started, we scoured the site for the essentials every newlywed wants—conveniently broken down by room to make this as seamless as possible.
-Take a look.
+To help you get started, I scoured the site for the essentials most newlyweds want—conveniently broken down by room to make this as seamless as possible.
+Here are my favorites.

 IKEA has an incredible selection of items that satisfy these needs.
-We love the contemporary color palette they work with, not only because it’s right on-trend but also because it complements more traditional kitchen materials like wood and glass so well.
+I love the color palette it works with, not only because it’s right on trend but because it complements more traditional kitchen materials like wood and glass so well.

-We’ve got our eyes set on a collection of dinnerware that comes in several easy-to-incorporate shades, a serving bowl worthy of colorful summer salads, and the essentials a dinner party should never be without.
+We’ve got our eye on a collection of dinnerware that comes in several easy-to-incorporate shades, a serving bowl worthy of colorful summer salads, and the essentials a dinner party should never be without.

-When it comes to the bedroom, it’s important to create a relaxing and soothing space that you can retreat to, which is why we were drawn to the many diverse range of textiles that IKEA offers.
+When it comes to the bedroom, it’s important to build a relaxing and soothing space that you can retreat to, which is why we were drawn to the diverse range of textiles that IKEA offers.

-Mix and match pieces (such as woven baskets, vintage-inspired fabrics, faux furs, and linen), to create a cozy retreat.
+Mix and match pieces (such as woven baskets and faux furs) to create a cozy atmosphere.
 Toss a sheepskin over accent poufs, layer it on top of a larger rug, or use it as a cushion for your desk chair.

 The Living Room

-We firmly believe that big-ticket items, like sofas, belong on a list of must-haves for a new home.
-Not only are they perfectly priced, but IKEA also offers a “Chip In” feature on their registry that allows guests to partially pay for an item they would rather not buy on their own.
+Big-ticket items like sofas belong on a list of must-haves for a new home.
+Not only are they perfectly priced, but IKEA offers a “Chip In” feature on its registry that allows guests to partially pay for a piece they would rather not buy on their own.

 The basics of a living room?
-A solid bookcase to house your ever-growing shared collection, a rug for a textural layer, and a versatile storage piece that can double as a bar cabinet or media console.
+A cozy sofa for Netflix marathons, a rug for a textural layer, and a versatile storage piece that can double as a bar cabinet or media console.